 This lounge isn’t too dissimilar to the neighbouring Business Class lounge in terms of ambience and furniture.
 But I imagine most passengers here just want more privacy and better service, which Singapore Airlines delivers in spades.

-Photography by Brandon Loo who travelled in Business Class at Point Hacks’ expense.
-He received access to the First Class side of the SilverKris lounge as a guest of Singapore Airlines.
+Photography by Brandon Loo who travelled and accessed the lounge as a guest of Singapore Airlines.

 Stay up to date with the latest news, reviews and guides by subscribing to Point Hacks’ email newsletter.